baumgach/ShoreditchBoulderTopo/README.md

 This repo contains a topo for the boulder in Shoreditch park.
 I based this on the descriptions on [UK Climbing](https://www.ukclimbing.com/logbook/crags/shoreditch_park_boulder-9490) as well as my own experience.

 Download `topo.pdf` above for a simple PDF containing the images and descriptions of the climbing problems for viewing on a computer, phone or similar.
-In `topo_booklet.pdf` the the pages are aranged such that they can be folded into a booklet when printed.
+In `topo_booklet.pdf` the pages are aranged such that they can be folded into a booklet when printed.

 ## Contributing